Local Gaussian process approximation for large computer experiments: Discussion

-The authors would like to thank Jarad Niemi for thoughtful discussions on early drafts.
-We'd also like to thank two referees and an AE for constructive criticism on our initial submission, and in particular the suggestion to create a fairer comparison by using NN with a larger $n$.
+The authors would like to thank Jarad Niemi for thoughtful discussions on early drafts, and Brian Williams for a careful proofing of our mathematical appendices.
+We would also like to thank two referees and an AE for constructive criticism on our initial submission.
+This work was supported in part by NSF grant number CMMI-1233403.